oasis-open/odata-rapid/discussion/rsdl-status.md

 Status of the Rapid Schema Definition Language (RSDL) specification.

-The following chapters each describe one RSDL syntactical construct and the current state of its specification.
+The following describe the RSDL syntactical construct, one per chapter, including the current state of its specification.

 This document is intended to give an overview to comittee members and decide on missing work.

 # Schema

-<span style="background-color: green">finalized</span>
+**:green_circle: finalized**

 - structural types, complex and entity, keys
 - enums including flag enums